lbrindze/random_cave/README.md

 If you get an error try changing your input arguments so that the output can fit into your terminal window.

 hit CTRL+c to stop at any time

+note, this depends on curses (python wrapper for ncurses) and has limited support for Microsoft Windows.